M.A. Professional Emphasis

 You must complete a minimum of 33 units to graduate.
 This includes four required courses, including a thesis or final project, plus three highly recommended skills courses and a choice of four electives.
 Most electives allow you to specialize in your choice of an area of interest.
 These other electives can be drawn from journalism or, with permission from the director of graduate studies, from other disciplines.

-An internship, apprenticeship or fellowship may be taken as an elective.
+We highly recommend taking an internship, apprenticeship or fellowship as an elective.
 It is recommended that students enrolled in the two-year master’s program earn no more than 3 units of internship credit for JOUR 593.
 Up to 6 units may be allowed in consultation with the director of graduate studies.

 No 400-level credits will be accepted toward graduate degrees.
 All course work will be based on graduate-level work.
 Credits earned in the 500-level section of a co-convened course (400/500) will be accepted toward graduate degrees.